-Acupuncture, a part of Traditional Chinese Medicine, is the insertion of fine needles into points of the body.
-Traditional Chinese Medicine is outside the scope of this article, so we will discuss acupuncture and how it is used in modern day physiotherapy practice.
+Acupuncture, a part of Traditional Chinese Medicine, is the insertion of fine needles into points on the body.
+Traditional Chinese Medicine is a discipline in itself.
+Acupuncture is also used in modern day physiotherapy and osteopathy.

 Musculoskeletal acupuncture is mainly used to treat pain.
 There are two main effects that are at play when you have this type of acupuncture – local and central effects.

 At Wandsworth Physiotherapy & Osteopathy we're focused on getting you out of pain and back to what you love doing, from simply sitting comfortably to playing with your kids, getting back into the gym or being able to run 5k again, our expert Physiotherapists & Osteopaths are here to help!

 Please take note of our cancellation policy at the bottom of the page.

 Benefits of Acupuncture…

 The insertion of the needle has numerous local effects.
 The insertion of a foreign object in to a muscle or tendon will increase blood flow to that area.
 The blood flow increases the delivery of oxygen and nutrients to that area, and removal of waste from that area.
 This is aimed at speeding up and aiding injury healing.
 There is also increased cellular activity in the area where the needle is inserted.
 These cells could be fibroblasts that produce collagen or macrophages, an immune cell, that clears inflammation and debris.